 Students select from five major areas of study along with the appropriate licensure program.
 All programs are approved by the Ohio Department of Higher Education and are nationally accredited by the Teacher Education Accreditation Council.

-- Early Childhood Education prepares students to teach grades PreK-3.
+- Primary Education prepares students to teach grades PreK-5.
 Students participate in field experiences and student teaching at both the preschool and primary levels.

 - Middle Childhood Education prepares teachers for grades 4-9.
 Students choose two fields from the areas of social studies, mathematics, science and reading while studying curriculum, pedagogy, philosophy and organization of the middle school.